Building the next generation of digital product designers and software developers

 Students then build exciting mobile apps, websites, web applications, software, and artificial intelligence-powered solutions.

 Students learn fundamentals of User Experience (UX) Design and User Interface (UI) Design and design with Adobe XD and Figma.
-Students have an option to pursue an industry-recognized UI/UX design certification from the Interaction Design Foundation (an NPO democratizing design education).
-They can also earn a Google UX Design Certificate.
+Students have an option to pursue an industry-recognized certification, the Google UX Design Certificate.
+Or a certification from the Interaction Design Foundation (an NPO democratizing design education).

 Students learn Computer Science fundamentals like algorithms and data structures, software engineering, web development, and mobile app development.